1j01/jspaint/README.md

 * Free-Form Selection
 * Color Replacement with the "Eraser/Color Eraser" tool
 * Some menu items
-* Copying the selection to the clipboard (You can paste, though!)
+* Copying the selection to the clipboard (I can't get this to work.
+You can paste, though!)

 There's [a lot to do.](TODO.md)